Sharon Newsom, graphic designer and founder of The Qurious Effect

 It’s how the work moves forward.

-At The Qurious Effect, curiosity is what turns half-formed ideas into clear direction.
+At The Qurious Effect, curiosity is what turns evolving ideas into clear direction.

 It slows the rush to solutions, creates space for better questions, and allows the real intent behind the work to surface.